 5. Seven Mile Beach

 Seven Mile Beach is located on the eastern shore, if you were driving it takes about 19 mins (21.3km) from Hobart city.
-The beach itself is 10km (7 miles) long overlooking Frederick Henry Bay that offers one of the best ‘walking’ beaches in the Hobart area.
+The beach itself is 10km (7 miles) long overlooking Frederick Henry Bay which offers one of the best ‘walking’ beaches in the Hobart area.
 There is a general store at the western end of the beach, day-use areas with picnic facilities, showers and toilets, a children’s playground, and a range of holiday accommodation.
 Seven Mile Beach beach is picturesque and pristine.
 If you want to stay close, consider booking at the Ramada Resort which is just across the road.

 6. Clifton Beach

 Clifton Beach is situated nearly 30 mins drive from Hobart city (29.3 km) and is one of the most popular beaches in Hobart.
 One side of the Clifton Beach peninsula faces across Pipe Clay Lagoon towards Cremorne and the other looks onto Frederick Henry Bay.
-It is also great for that sunset walk and to take this amazing place in!
+It is also great for that sunset walk and to taking this amazing place in!
 It is so beautiful with stunning views of the side cliffs.

 7. Opossum Bay Beach